 To Think Like A Challenger, marketing leaders need to embrace two guiding principles that served as throughlines across all of the announcements and stories shared on the livestream:

 - The biggest competitive differentiator in the near future is a proactive approach to customer data that balances your business needs with consumer trust and expectations.

 - The evolution of consumer behavior is not over, and your business will not reach its full potential without a holistic approach across channels, driven by an embrace of automation and tools that help you understand the full scope of the customer journey.

-As a Google partner and the leading performance marketing agency in the most recent Forrester Wave, we know how important it is to seek out new solutions that drive profitable growth.
+As a Google partner, we know how important it is to seek out new solutions that drive profitable growth.
 We’ve identified the five most exciting takeaways from GML 2021 to make sure you’re well-positioned for H2 and beyond.

 1. Get a more complete picture of your marketing performance with data-driven attribution